📦 Free Shipping over $60

 TL;DR (Too Long; Didn’t Read):

 The key to successful travel with dogs and cats is planning ahead.
-Tips for traveling with dogs or cats include microchipping your pet, carrying supplies like food and water, identifying pet-friendly hotels, obtaining veterinarian issues proof of vaccinations, transporting the animal in the right-sized carrier, etc. Many cats and dogs become very frightened when traveling, so their owners administer CBD for pets designed to deliver calming effects.
+Tips for traveling with dogs or cats include microchipping your pet, carrying supplies like food and water, identifying pet-friendly hotels, obtaining veterinarian-issued proof of vaccinations, transporting the animal in the right-sized carrier, etc. Many cats and dogs become very frightened when traveling, so their owners administer CBD for pets designed to deliver calming effects.

 Pre-Trip Preparations